GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### They were saying computers deal with numbers.
-This was absolutely nonsense.
-Computers deal with arbitrary information of any kind.
+> ### Of the many forms of false culture, a premature converse with abstractions is perhaps the most likely to prove fatal to the growth of a masculine vigour of intellect.
 >
-> ~ *Ted Nelson*
+> ~ *George Boole*

 ---
 ## 🏎 Quick Facts